-A full list of the entities can be found in Table 16 of the appendix.
+A full list of the entities that assisted with the development of the Plan through stakeholder engagement can be found in Table 16 of the appendix.

 4.1.2 Coordination and Outreach Strategy

 Coordination with the BEAD Five-year Action Plan has been a priority, as the visions for both efforts are interrelated.
 Therefore, the State developed a singular plan to convene individuals and gather feedback in a way that provided insight for both the BEAD Five-Year Action Plan and the Digital Opportunity Plan.
 Development of the stakeholder engagement approach was established through three main activities: 1) mapping stakeholders that should be included through the process, 2) outlining engagement activities and strategy, and 3) developing a plan for ongoing collaboration.